How much does an international move cost?

 What is the average cost of an international move?

 The cost drivers are mostly volume, distance, mode (air or sea), and destination country.
-Other considerations are insurance, shipping and packing arrangements.
+Other considerations are insurance and shipping and packing arrangements.

 How much cheaper is sea freight than air?

-Sea freight is for the most part 4–6 times cheaper than air, but slower — a few weeks as opposed to a few days.
+Sea freight is for the most part 4–6 times cheaper than air, but slower—a few weeks rather than a few days.

 How do movers set the rate?

-Will there be any costs with my international move that I wasn’t aware of?
+Are there any additional costs associated with my international move that I should be aware of?

 Possibly.
-And then there are customs fees, storage charges, port handling fees and documentation costs to think about.
-Ask the mover for a more itemized breakdown so you can be prepared.
+And then there are customs fees, storage charges, port handling fees, and documentation costs to contemplate.
+Seek a more detailed breakdown from the mover to ensure you are well-prepared.

-Any chance the costing includes packing up and unpacking ourselves?
+Any chance the cost includes packing up and unpacking ourselves?